-- 1 The choice of equipment for the tunnel excavation is the responsibility of the Contractor and shall be made on the basis of expected soil conditions outlined in the geotechnical report and borehole logs.
+- .1 The choice of equipment for the tunnel excavation is the responsibility of the Contractor and shall be made on the basis of expected soil conditions outlined in the geotechnical report and borehole logs.
 The Contractor shall make allowances in the choice of equipment to account for reasonable and minor deviations in ground conditions and shall have contingency plans for removal of boulders or other minor changes in ground conditions.
-Prior approval from EPCOR is required for the method of disposal of excavated material from the tunnel, prior to any work on the project. - .2 If, in the opinion of the Contractor, a change in ground conditions occurs, the Engineer shall be notified immediately. - .3 Protect and maintain the tunnel support system from damage from the soil disposal system or from any other equipment. - .4 Maintain tunnel free of waste, debris at all times.
+Prior approval from EPCOR is required for the method of disposal of excavated material from the tunnel, prior to any work on the project. - .2 If, in the opinion of the Contractor, a change in ground conditions occurs, the Engineer shall be notified immediately. - .3 Protect and maintain the tunnel support system from damage from the soil disposal system or from any other equipment. - .4 Maintain tunnel free of waste and debris at all times.
 Manage any water infiltration so that the excavation process and the soil stability are not adversely affected.

-- .1 Conduct operations to EPCOR safety standard procedures Tunnel Safety Regulations and the applicable provisions of all relevant regulatory and inspecting authorities - .2 Continuously monitor and inspect the tunnel excavation at the face and at all times install adequate support to the walls of the tunnel to ensure a safe and stable condition. - .3 Perform remedial action directly to ensure that the ground surrounding the excavated tunnel is maintained in a stable condition. - .4 The Engineer may work with the Contractor to address any safety concerns with the excavations. - .5 Nothing in these specifications shall be construed to relieve the Contractor from sole responsibility for safety.
+- .1 Conduct operations to comply with all federal, provincial, and local legislation as well as EPCOR Health, Safety and Environment (HSE) requirements.
+Apply appropriate HSE policies, practices, programs, and procedures applicable to the work being performed. - .2 Continuously monitor and inspect the tunnel excavation at the face and at all times install adequate support to the walls of the tunnel to ensure a safe and stable condition. - .3 Perform remedial action directly to ensure that the ground surrounding the excavated tunnel is maintained in a stable condition. - .4 The Engineer may work with the Contractor to address any safety concerns with the excavations. - .5 Nothing in these specifications shall be construed to relieve the Contractor from sole responsibility for safety.